wasamasa/form-feed/README.rst

 - `page-break-lines <https://github.com/purcell/page-break-lines>`_ is
-  the newest package available using the display table approach and the one I'd recommend if you need support for non-graphical display.
+  the newest package available using the display table approach and the one I'd recommend if this package doesn't work for you in non-graphical Emacs sessions.

 - `Overlay Control L <http://www.emacswiki.org/emacs/OverlayControlL>`_
   is what inspired me to take the font-lock route.
 However installing